renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ### Configuration location

 The "Configure Renovate" PR will include a `renovate.json` file in the root directory, with suggested default settings.
-If you don't want a `renovate.json` file in your repository you can use one of the following files instead:
+If you do not want a `renovate.json` file in your repository you can use one of the following files instead:

 - `renovate.json5`
 - `.github/renovate.json`